bigcommerce/dev-docs/docs/api-docs/analytics/web-analytics.md

 ### Get the Visual Website Optimizer Analytic

+To get a Visual Website Optimizer Analytic, send a request to the [Get an analytic](/...) endpoint and specify the `id` of Visual Website Optimizer in the path.
 If a merchant has not entered a VWO Smartcode, `vwo_smartcode` will return as an empty string.

 <!--
 type: tab